yegor256/blog/_posts/2014/sep/2014-09-11-deployment-script-vs-rultor.md

 ```

 Obviously, running this script on my MacBook (without virtualization) would
 cause a lot of trouble.
-Well, I don't even have `apt-get` here :)
+Well, I don't even have `apt-get` here.

 Thus, the first benefit that Rultor gives you is an isolation
 of your deployment script in its own virtual environment.
 We have this